Regional labour market disparities

 - Regional labour market statistics (reg_lmk)

-- Regional unemployment - LFS adjusted series (reg_lfu)
+- Regional unemployment - LFS annual series (lfst_r_lfu)

-- Regional socio-demographic labour force statistics - LFS series (reg_lfsd)
+- Regional socio-demographic labour force statistics - LFS annual series (lfst_r_lfsd)

-- Regional labour market disparities - LFS series and LFS adjusted series (reg_lmd)
+- Regional labour market disparities - LFS series and LFS adjusted series (lfst_r_lmd)